dirtystylus/eleventy-test/posts/philippines-japan-2023-part-5/index.md

 The island also possesses some weird temporal magic, apparently.
 This is one of my favorite photos, where my daughter appears to be slipping between realities:

 ![A photo glitch splitting the frame in half vertically, so that a girl in the foreground looks like the two halves of her body are offset.](phl-jpn-bohol-31.jpg "Splinched")

+Getting three full days in Bohol felt like a luxury after the series of quick stops through Iloilo and Cebu.
+I’d love to go back again, this time with our friend Jill so she can take us to all the local spots she remembers from her childhood.

 [More photos on Flickr](https://flic.kr/s/aHBqjAV99V).